Alikuyumcu4067/Physics_Problems/docs/en/Your_solutions/05_Electromagnetism_2_solution/solution_05.md

-# 🎤 Energy Stored in a Capacitor – Step-by-Step Solution
+# Energy Stored in a Capacitor

 ## 🧾 Given